-The danger is principally from the Raskols that have become a permanent and very negative feature of Port Moresby, and some other major cities in PNG such as Mount Hagen & Lae.
+The violence emanates principally from the Raskols, or crime gangs, that have become a permanent and very negative feature of Port Moresby and some other major towns such as Mount Hagen & Lae.

-Apparently very few, crimes against expats are planned – instead they tend to be random & opportunistic occurrences where a Raskol seizes the chance that has suddenly presented itself.
+Very few crimes against expats are planned, rather they tend to be random & opportunistic occurrences where a Raskol seizes the chance that has suddenly presented itself.

-Local people in PNG tend to sit on the ground and watch the world go by when they have nothing to do, which can be very intimidating to the uninitiated visitor who will already be semi-paranoid about raskols just waiting to pounce…
+Local people in PNG tend to sit on the ground and watch the world go by when they have nothing to do, which to the uninitiated visitor who is already semi-paranoid about raskols just waiting to pounce, can be very intimidating!

-So the trick is to use your common sense and get out and see the things Port Moresby has to offer (see below), but use the guided tours offered by all the hotels to do that.
+So the trick is to use your common sense and get out and see the things Port Moresby has to offer, but use the guided tours offered by all the hotels to do that.

 The guides will know the potential trouble spots, who the possible trouble makers are and steer you well clear.